 Life Insurance for Sickle Cell Anemia

 A diagnosis of sickle cell anemia can complicate many areas of life—including the ability to secure affordable life insurance.
 Because sickle cell is a genetic blood disorder with a wide range of severity, life insurance companies evaluate applicants very differently depending on symptoms, complications, and long-term stability.
-While many insurers label sickle cell anemia as “high-risk,” coverage is still possible with the right underwriting strategy and carrier selection.
+While many insurers label sickle cell anemia as “high-risk,” coverage is still possible with the right underwriting strategy and the right carrier selection.

 Life Insurance With Sickle Cell Anemia